 5.10.9 Logging Duration

-The parameter is mandatory if the Job Type parameter is configured for Logged MDT only or Logged MBSFN MDT.
+The parameter is mandatory if the Job Type parameter is configured for logged MDT or logged MBSFN MDT.
 The parameter determines the validity of MDT logged configuration for IDLE and INACTIVE mode.
 The timer starts at time of receiving configuration by the UE, and continues independent of UE state transitions and RAT or RPLMN changes.

 Detailed definition of the parameter is in TS 37.320 [30], TS 25.331 [31], TS 36.331 [32] and TS 38.331[43]: